 From these results, some conclusions can be drawn.
-First, the results are very encouraging because the imposed latency is very small regarding the long execution times of the intended applications.
-Secondly, applications with large graphs of objects referenced from the stacks only suffer performance penalties in the state extraction component.
-This can be observed in Figure 5, samples from
+First, the results are very encouraging since the imposed latency is very small regarding the long execution times of the intended applications.
+Secondly applications with large graphs of objects referenced from the stacks only suffer performance penalties in the state extraction component.
+This can be observed in Figure 5, samples from group number 2.
+The reason why this happens is because we need to perform type inference over stack frames.
+This still is a time consuming operation because we needs to transverse the runtime type information of each analyzed object.